Charles Corcoran

-Charles Seth Corcoran is a United States Air Force major general who most recently served as the acting deputy chief of staff for operations of the United States Air Force from July 2022 to December 2022, and most recently served as the assistant deputy chief of staff for operations from July 2021 to July 2022.
+Charles Seth Corcoran is a retired United States Air Force major general who last served as the acting deputy chief of staff for operations of the United States Air Force from July 2022 to December 2022, and most recently served as the assistant deputy chief of staff for operations from July 2021 to July 2022.
 He also served as the commander of the United States Air Force Warfare Center.
 Previously, he was the director of operations, strategic deterrence and nuclear integration of the United States Air Forces in Europe – Air Forces Africa.